Parker, Chicago advance to WNBA semis, beat New York 90-72 - WHIZ News

 STAT STUFFERS

 Parker fell just short of the fourth triple-double in WNBA playoff history.
-She was looking to join teammate Courtney Vandersloot, Lisa Leslie and Margo Dydek.
+She was looking to join Vandersloot, Lisa Leslie and Margo Dydek.

 BEING RECOGNIZED